- Section 1: Jobs & Internships

 - Register for the internship course in your academic discipline.

-*Refer to the specific terms of agreement outlined in the internship contract to fulfill all internship requirements needed to earn academic credit*
+*Refer to the specific terms of agreement outlined in the internship placement agreement to fulfill all internship requirements needed to earn academic credit*

 Submit Academic Credit